lulu0225/copula/README.md

 **is.pqd**: is.pqd = F for unconstrained copula; is.pqd = T for PQD-constrained copula.
 The default is is.pqd = F.

+**print.contour**: print the countour plot of estimated copula if print.contour = T.

 ## Value